Hong Kong must protect freedom of assembly - U.N. rights office

-GENEVA (Reuters) - The United Nations human rights office said on Friday that any new government measures in Hong Kong must be grounded in law and protect the right to freedom of assembly.
+GENEVA (Reuters) - The United Nations human rights office said on Friday that any new government measures to cope with protests in Hong Kong must be grounded in law and protect the right to freedom of assembly.

+Any use of force should be exceptional and only in compliance with international standards, including the principles of necessity and proportionality, U.N. human rights spokeswoman Marta Hurtado told a Geneva briefing.

 Hong Kong’s embattled leader Carrie Lam invoked colonial-era emergency powers on Friday for the first time in more than 50 years, in a dramatic move intended to quell escalating violence in the Chinese-ruled city.